 The inch sizes are not an exact match to the equivalent millimeter sizes, because for rounding-off purposes we translate 1″ as being 25mm which is not exactly right but near enough..

-A shed built using the metric measurements will be approximately 1.6% smaller (hardly worth worrying about) than a shed built using the Standard.
-Feet and inch measurements. (ft and in) measurements.
+A shed built using the metric measurements will be approximately 1.6% smaller (hardly worth worrying about) than a shed built using the imperial (ft and in) measurements.

-In other words, use one or the other but do not mix the two (for those of you who can work with both standard and metric measurements) and you should have no problems as far as the Any of the three linear measurements, length, breadth and depth. go.
+In other words, use one or the other but do not mix the two (for those of you who can work with both standard and metric measurements) and you should have no problems as far as the dimensions go.

 The imperial measurements are more suited to North America.
 The metric measurements are more suited to Australasia and other countries.